awslabs/git-secrets/README.rst

 2. ``commit-msg``: Used to determine if a commit message contains a prohibited patterns.
 3. ``prepare-commit-msg``: Used to determine if a merge commit will introduce a history that contains a prohibited pattern at any point.
+Please note that this hook is only invoked for non fast-forward merges.

 Debian style directories